LEDA Recovery Grants

 How does the program work?

-- Grant applications will be prioritized after the close of the application period.
+- Grant applications will be prioritized after the close of each application period.
 The prioritization will be based on the revenue decline experienced by a business during the pandemic.
 Businesses with more severe revenue declines will receive higher priority.

 - The only eligible expenses that a grant can be used for are reimbursements of rent, lease, or mortgage payments for the building occupied by the business.
 The grant amount cannot exceed the rent, lease, or mortgage payments paid during the grant period.